(c) 2012 Frontiers Records

 My version of this album is the Deluxe Edition which comes with a DVD, which I just don't understand at all.
 As I have said numerous times here, I have ZERO interest in watching the band talk about the making of the album, so it is very likely that the DVD will never leave the case.
 Oh, by the way, the case is a danged digi-pack, and we all know what I think of those!!!!

 When this album is at its best, it is every bit as good as Lightning Strikes Again, Erase The Slate, or the best parts of Hell To Pay.
 It's those moments when it stumbles that keep this from becoming the best Dokken disc since Back For The Attack.
 The more I listen, the more I love the rockers...and the more I don't like the filler stuff or the less-than-classic Dokken balladry.
-Still, I'll take a slightly off Dokken over most of today's music any day.
+Still, I'll take a slightly off Dokken over much of today's music any day.
 For fans who can embrace what an older Don sounds like, and who can put away the "Lynch-or-nothing" attitude, there is a decent amount to like here.
+Not as good as Lightning Strikes Again, but there isn't much in the band's catalog that is.

 Speaking of classic Dokken, how does this new album stack up to Jeff, George, and Mick's new T&N project?
 Check that review here...